Alloa Athletic F.C.: History

 Following the departure of Tom Hendrie to St Mirren, Terry Christie took over at Alloa and led the club to the Scottish Challenge Cup in 1999 followed by promotion to the First Division a few months later.
 The team was relegated at the first attempt but bounced back up in 2001–02.
 Relegation followed once more, this time on goal difference.

 From 2003 to 2011 Alloa played in the Second Division.
 In the 2009–2010 season, Alloa contended for promotion to the Scottish First Division, but they lost out to Stirling by goal difference.
 In the 2010–2011 season, Alloa were relegated to the Third Division after finishing 9th in the Second Division league table, and failing to negotiate the end-of-season play-offs, losing 2–1 on aggregate to Annan.

-Days after, however, Alloa pulled off appointed former Aberdeen and Scotland midfielder Paul Hartley as player-manager.
+Days after, however, Alloa appointed former Aberdeen and Scotland midfielder Paul Hartley as player-manager.

 On 7 April 2012, Alloa were confirmed as Scottish Third Division champions after beating Elgin City 8–1 in a home game at Recreation Park.
-Clyde defeated nearest rivals, Stranraer, 2–1 making it arithmetically impossible for the South of Scotland side to surpass the Clackmannanshire side's points total with only 4 games remaining.
+Clyde defeated nearest rivals Stranraer 2–1 making it arithmetically impossible for the South of Scotland side to surpass the Clackmannanshire side's points total with 4 games remaining.
 Alloa secured back-to-back promotions the following season by finishing 2nd in the Scottish Second Division, and defeating Dunfermline in the play-off final, consigning The Pars to the third tier of Scottish football.
 As 2012–13 was the final season before SPFL reconstruction, Alloa started season 2013–14 in the newly formed Scottish Championship, the current name for the second tier of Scottish football.
 On 18 January 2014, Hartley resigned as manager following a 5–1 defeat to Dumbarton, with the club sitting eighth in the Championship.

-On 7 March 2015, after slipping to a 1–0 defeat to Dumbarton left Alloa in the relegation play-off spot, manager Barry Smith immediately resigned.
+On 7 March 2015, after slipping to a 1–0 defeat to Dumbarton that left Alloa in the relegation play-off spot, manager Barry Smith immediately resigned.
 On 7 April 2015, Danny Lennon was appointed the new manager on a one-year deal.
 Lennon lasted just eight months with Alloa, resigning on 7 December 2015 after picking up just five points from 16 games.
 Lennon was replaced by Jack Ross, who despite improved performances was unable to prevent them from being relegated to Scottish League One at the end of the season.
 Ross' Alloa started the 2016–17 season with 5 wins in the first 8 matches.
 However, Ross left the club at the start of October 2016, signing as manager for Scottish Championship side St Mirren.
 Alloa Athletic player Jim Goodwin was appointed player/manager on 11 October 2016.